What penalties apply for later filing or payment of Corporation Tax?

 - Late filing penalties are covered by the rules in Schedule 18 of Finance Act 1998.

-- The commencement date for the combined Late filing penalty regime under Schedule 55 Finance Act 2009 has not been announced for Corporation Tax to date.
+- The combined Late filing penalty regime under Schedule 55 Finance Act 2009 does not extend to Corporation Tax.

 The flat rate penalties are increased if the failure to meet the filing deadline is the third consecutive failure: